William J. Dominik: Research

-Dominik is the author or editor of several hundred publications (mainly chapters in edited books and journal articles and reviews), including sixteen monographs, on Latin literature, especially Roman epic of the Flavian period; Roman rhetoric; the classical tradition and reception; lexicography; etymology; and other topics.
+Dominik is the author or editor of a few hundred publications (mainly chapters in edited books and journal articles and reviews), including sixteen monographs, on Latin literature, especially Roman epic of the Flavian period; Roman rhetoric; the classical tradition and reception; lexicography; etymology; and other topics.
 Dominik's research is significant for its emphasis upon the political, especially critical and dissident, aspects of imperial Roman literature (to which one critic refers as “la osadía de Dominik"); its positive hermeneutic approach to the literature and rhetoric of the imperial era; and its treatment of a range of writers in Latin literature and rhetoric from the Early Republic through Late Antiquity to the Early Modern Period.

+Distinctive features of Dominik's research and pedagogical output are its wide disciplinary range and its collaborative character.
+In addition to his work on Roman epic, rhetoric, and literary reception, his publications address political and ideological writing, satire, historiography, myth criticism, translation studies, lexicography, and etymology.
+Dominik’s scholarship engages with Latin writers from the Republican through Late Antique periods (e.g., Ennius, Vergil, Horace, Ovid, Seneca the Younger, Petronius, Martial, Statius, Silius Italicus, Valerius Flaccus, Tacitus, Pliny the Younger, Quintilian, Claudian, Sidonius Apollinaris, Ausonius, Dracontius, and Corippus) and Greek authors from Archaic Greece through Late Antiquity (e.g., Homer, Euripides, Sophocles, Apollonius of Rhodes, Philostratus, and Quintus Smyrnaeus).
+His work also engages with medieval and Renaissance writers in the transmission and later reception of classical literature.